by Owen Orger

 Explore

-All levels Miscellaneous results [Last update: March 6th 2026] Level 1 Arithmetic and algebra basics (Ie, maths that is usually taught at school) [Last update: September 19th 2025] Level 2 GCSE level maths or equivalent (Ie, maths that is usually taught later in school) [Last update: December 30th 2025] Level 3 A level maths or equivalent (Ie, maths that is sometimes taught later in school) [Incomplete] Level π Level 4 Tieing up loose ends in levels 2 and 3 [Last update: January 25th 2026] Level 5 A level further maths or equivalent (Ie, more maths that is sometimes taught later in school) [Incomplete] Level 6 Tieing up loose ends in levels 3 and 5 (This is undergraduate material) [Last update: February 21st 2026] Level 7 Undergraduate maths part 1 [Last update: February 28th 2026] Level 8 Undergraduate maths part 2 [Incomplete] Level 9 Undergraduate maths part 3 [Incomplete] Level 10 Undergraduate maths part 4 [Incomplete] Level 11 Undergraduate maths part 5 [Incomplete]
+All levels Miscellaneous results Level 1 Arithmetic and algebra basics (Ie, maths that is usually taught at school) Level 2 GCSE level maths or equivalent (Ie, maths that is usually taught later in school) Level 3 A level maths or equivalent (Ie, maths that is sometimes taught later in school) Level π Level 4 Filling in gaps from levels 2 and 3 Level 5 A level further maths or equivalent (Ie, more maths that is sometimes taught later in school, or early undergraduate) Level 6 Filling in gaps from levels 3 and 5 (This is undergraduate material) Level 7 Undergraduate maths part 1 Level 8 Undergraduate maths part 2 Level 9 Undergraduate maths part 3 Level 10 Undergraduate maths part 4

 There may be more levels in the future, we'll see